 Business impact out of design thinking for innovation—profitably ferreting out value from the market

 Often, we entice to think that design thinking means innovating completely new products.
 That sounds very interesting in an idea competition.
 However, business impact does not depend on releasing one after another product and praying for luck.
 It’s too expensive to perform such random experimentation.
 Unfortunately, our current Product innovation practice looks like this, as more than 80 percent of products end their life before ferreting out profitable revenue from the market.

 On the other hand, companies like Apple or Toyota are extracting value from the market through only a handful of products.
 The globally most successful company Apple has not been showing magic out of its capability of releasing tens or hundreds of new products every year.
 Moreover, Apple is not selling the same iPhone or iPad year after year as the magical innovation of Steve Jobs.
 Creating the business impact out of innovation requires a laser focus on design thinking.

 The convergence of multiple products for getting the scope advantage

-One of the areas in which design thinking should focus on is to converge multiple products to make a business impact.
+One of the areas in which design thinking should focus is to converge multiple products to make a business impact.
 For example, 30 years ago, we used to use multiple software applications to produce publishable documents.
-Notable ones are text processor, graphic tool, and many more.
+Notable ones are text processors, graphic tools, and many more.
 Producing ideas of keep converging them started making the product more useful and lowering the total cost.
 Let’s look into the success of the magical smartphone.